 Generic Name: lamotrigine

-Note: This document contains side effect information about lamotrigine.
-Some of the dosage forms listed on this page may not apply to the brand name Lamictal.
+Note: This page contains side effects data for the generic drug lamotrigine.
+It is possible that some of the dosage forms included below may not apply to the brand name Lamictal.

 For the Consumer

 Applies to lamotrigine: oral tablet, oral tablet chewable, oral tablet extended release